 A charismatic and literate rock frontman who defined Australian guitar music for a generation with swagger and soul.

-Tim Rogers is the embodiment of a certain kind of Australian rock and roll spirit: erudite, volatile, sharply dressed, and fiercely devoted to the craft of song.
-As the lead singer and guitarist for You Am I, he led the band to become one of the country's most influential acts of the 1990s, releasing a legendary trio of albums produced by The Replacements' Tommy Stinson.
-His stage presence is a captivating mix of Mick Jagger's moves and a pub-rock poet's heart, delivering lyrics that are both clever and deeply felt.
-Beyond the band, Rogers has cultivated a parallel career as a solo artist, actor, and columnist, his wit and cultural observations making him a national treasure beyond the music press.
-His career has been a long, sometimes messy, but always compelling conversation about art, passion, and what it means to be an Antipodean troubadour.
+Tim Rogers fronted You Am I as lead singer and guitarist, leading the band to become one of Australia's most influential acts of the 1990s.
+The band released a trio of albums produced by The Replacements' Tommy Stinson.
+Rogers' stage presence mixes Mick Jagger's moves with a pub-rock poet's heart, delivering clever, deeply felt lyrics.
+Beyond the band, he built a parallel career as a solo artist, actor, and columnist.
+His wit and cultural observations made him a national figure.
+His career reflects a long, sometimes messy conversation about art and what it means to be an Antipodean troubadour.

 1965–1980